Collective action problem: Prisoner's dilemma

-The prisoner's dilemma model is crucial to understanding the collective problem because it illustrates the consequences of individual interests that conflict with the interests of the group.
+The prisoner's dilemma model, one of the most famous examples in game theory, is crucial to understanding the collective problem because it illustrates the consequences of individual interests that conflict with the interests of the group.
 In simple models such as this one, the problem would have been solved had the two prisoners been able to communicate.
 In more complex real world situations involving numerous individuals, however, the collective action problem often prevents groups from making decisions that are of collective economic interest.

 The prisoner's dilemma is a simple game that serves as the basis for research on social dilemmas.
 The premise of the game is that two partners in crime are imprisoned separately and each are offered leniency if they provide evidence against the other.
 As seen in the table below, the optimal individual outcome is to testify against the other without being testified against.
 However, the optimal group outcome is for the two prisoners to cooperate with each other.

 In iterated games, players may learn to trust one another, or develop strategies like tit-for-tat, cooperating unless the opponent has defected in the previous round.

 Asymmetric prisoner's dilemma games are those in which one prisoner has more to gain and/or lose than the other.
 In iterated experiments with unequal rewards for co-operation, a goal of maximizing benefit may be overruled by a goal of equalizing benefit.
 The disadvantaged player may defect a certain proportion of the time without it being in the interest of the advantaged player to defect.
 In more natural circumstances, there may be better solutions to the bargaining problem.

 Related games include the Snowdrift game, Stag hunt, the Unscrupulous diner's dilemma, and the Centipede game.